 Upstairs, bedrooms are not cold chambers as you might expect to find.
 Rather, the King and Queen’s personal tastes are reflected in every detail.
 Can’t you imagine a person sleeping in that bed or reading a book in that chaise?

 Having allowed yourself to get wrapped up in the fairytale of Peles Castle, you just might not want to leave.
-Alas, knowing you must, a friendly carving bids you a cheerful farewell. 🙂 Romania has plenty of other gems like Sibiu and Rasnov Fortress to discover!
+But, knowing you must, a friendly carving bids you a cheerful farewell. 🙂 Not to worry!
+Romania has plenty of other gems like Sibiu and Rasnov Fortress to discover!

 After having spent a few hours immersed in a fairytale castle on top of a fairytale hill in Transylvania, you just might feel the urge to kick up your feet and skip back down the forest path.
 If you do, get a basket of fresh berries to complete your visit to Sinaia Romania and Peles Castle.

-Did you visit Sinaia Romania and Peles Castle?
-Would you like to visit?
+Would you like to visit Sinaia Romania and Peles Castle?

 Like this post?
 Please share it on social media using the share buttons below!